 Hannalie Taute is an astonishing creative force.
-The South African artist depicts fairy tales in rubber and thread.
-She stitches unnerving self-portraits.
-She builds sculptured figures without faces.
+The South African artist depicts fairy tales in rubber and thread, stitching unnerving self-portraits.

-Her work with rubber is groundbreaking, but I’m equally in awe of her imagery.
-Her figures are raw, strong, pitiless.
-To me they perfectly embody 21st Century feminist strength.
-She poses her subject’s bodies in extreme positions, as if they are pushing against the rubber world around them.
+Her figures are raw, strong, and pitiless.
+To me, they perfectly embody 21st-century feminist strength.
+She poses her subject’s bodies in extreme positions; as if they are pushing against the rubber world around them.
 Her figures are the tormented and the tormentors at the same time.

-What follows is a conversation we had over email, as Taute prepared for her most recent solo show, The Grimm Needle, which will open at the Fried Contemporary Art Gallery in Pretoria on Sept.
+I caught up with Hannah via email, as she prepared for her most recent solo show, The Grimm Needle, which will open at the Fried Contemporary Art Gallery in Pretoria on Sept.
 22, 2016.

 I’m particularly interested in how the materials an artist employs influence her artwork.
-To me, the tension between rubber and embroidery creates a wonderful friction in your work.
 The softness of the thread contrasts with the toughness of the rubber and generates an unusual energy, especially in your faces.
-(For example, “Self-portrait After Maggie Laubser,” 2016.)
-Has the use of rubber influenced you choices about subject matter and composition?
+Has the use of rubber influenced your choices about subject matter and composition?
 If so, how has it?

 You might notice that my stitching is quite crude and that I use a thicker cotton, except in the Maggie Laubser piece you refer to.
 I received all those wonderful colours in lovely DCM embroidery floss from a friend as a gift, at the same time I was given the brief for the 100th anniversary of a very well-known Afrikaans magazine: Huisgenoot, and we had to revisit masters of South African art.
 I could re-interpret any Maggie Laubser piece, but decided to do her well known Self-portrait (1928), and try and do my face like she would do hers, by using the colours and posture she did with oil paint.